benhpoh/Bulldozer-simulator/README.md

 - Control flow of Main updated till end of simulation stage
 - Cost class unit tests updated to reflect new Landtype class
 - Output class completed.
 Reporting sections from Main abstracted into Output
+- Fixed mistake where portions of cost calculation remained in Output class

 [Back to top](https://github.com/benhpoh/Bulldozer-simulator#bulldozer-simulator)